MrFastDie/vue-preline/README.md

 The cards accept following arguments:
  - `imgSrc` a string which points to the image you want as your card image
  - `title` a string as title
- - `githubUrl` a string which points to your github repo
+ - `githubUrl` a string which points to your gitHub repo